driches6-svg/terraform-bootstrap-backend/README.md

 - Use **separate `key` prefixes** per environment/workspace to limit blast radius.
 - Consider a **dedicated account** for shared services like state.
 - Rotate the CMK per policy and monitor CloudTrail for access.

+## TODO

+- It would be really cool if we can structure the output as a code block for a Terraform setup